LGUG2Z/komorebi/README.md

-manage-rule                   Add a rule to always manage the specified application workspace-rule                Add a rule to associate an application with a workspace identify-tray-application     Identify an application that closes to the system tray focus-follows-mouse           Enable or disable focus follows mouse for the operating system toggle-focus-follows-mouse    Toggle focus follows mouse for the operating system ahk-library                   Generate a library of AutoHotKey helper functions
+manage-rule                   Add a rule to always manage the specified application workspace-rule                Add a rule to associate an application with a workspace identify-tray-application     Identify an application that closes to the system tray identify-border-overflow      Identify an application that has overflowing borders focus-follows-mouse           Enable or disable focus follows mouse for the operating system toggle-focus-follows-mouse    Toggle focus follows mouse for the operating system ahk-library                   Generate a library of AutoHotKey helper functions